k0nsti/browser-stream-util/README.md

 ## stringToStream

-Encodes a string into a web stream.
+Encodes a string into a ReadableStream.

 ### Parameters